akeneo/pim-community-dev/UPGRADE.md

 Akeneo PIM v3.0 now expects MySQL 5.7.22.

+### ES version

+Akeneo PIM v3.0 now expects Elasticsearch 6.5.4.
+A reindexation of the products (and product models) is required.
+We'll provide the best way to do it later in this document.

 ## Database charset migration

 MySQL charset for Akeneo is now utf8mb4, instead of the [flawed utf8](https://www.eversql.com/mysql-utf8-vs-utf8mb4-whats-the-difference-between-utf8-and-utf8mb4/).
 If you have custom table, you can convert them with `ALTER TABLE my_custom_table CONVERT TO CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci`.
 For Akeneo native tables, the migration scripts apply the conversion.